Common Questions about On My Way College Consulting

 When is the best time to start the programs?

 Our programs can be started any time after finishing 10th grade.
 We find that starting no later than mid-way through 11th grade results in a significantly less stressful application period.
-Because we take a limited number of students for each application cycle, we may not have space available for students who wish to start after the end of their junior year.
+Because we take a limited number of students for each application cycle, we may not have space available for students who wish to start after the middle of their junior year.

 Do you offer financial planning services?

 Absolutely.
 College consulting meetings can take place via Zoom, Skype, FaceTime or over the phone.
 Materials are shared by email, and we use Google Docs to share college lists and provide feedback on essays.